chartmann1590/VowVault/docs/features.md

 - **System Settings**: Configure all features
 - **Statistics**: View usage and engagement metrics
 - **Batch Operations**: Download all content at once
+- **Timezone Support**: View all dates/times in your local timezone

 ## Advanced Features